faizilham/msc-thesis/main/ch2_preliminaries.typ

 The way the equations are defined reflects the direction of the analysis, which is either forward or backward.
 A forward analysis is an analysis that computes information about past behavior, while a backward one computes future behavior #citep(<MollersSPA>, 72).
 In forward analysis, the entry equations $evalentry(p)$ are usually defined as a combination of the predecessors' exit equation $evalexit(q)$ for each $q$ a predecessor of $p$, while the exit equations $evalexit(p)$ are defined by the nodes' entry equation $evalentry(p)$.
 The reverse is true for backward analysis, with the exit equations defined by the successors' entry equation.

-When the information flows from the predecessor nodes (or successor nodes in the case of backward analysis), the lattice can be combined using either the least upper bound operation $join.big$ or the greatest lower bound operation $meet.big$.
+When the information flows from the predecessor nodes (or successor nodes in the case of backward analysis), the lattices are combined using either the least upper bound operation $join.big$ or the greatest lower bound operation $meet.big$.
 These ways of combining the lattice respectively reflect whether the analysis is a "may" or a "must" analysis #citep(<MollersSPA>, 73).
 A may analysis computes information that may be true, in other words, an over-approximation of the real state.
 A must analysis, meanwhile, computes information that must be true, that is the under-approximation.

 For the equations to converge, the transfer functions should be monotonic.
 A monotonic function $f : S_1 -> S_2$, given lattices $S_1$ and $S_2$, is a function that preserves the order of the input, that is for all $x, y: S_1$ if $x leqsq y$, it is also the case that $f(x) leqsq f(y)$  #citep(<MollersSPA>, 44).